rcos/venue/API.md

 Unless specified using `withStudents=false` and `withSectionEvent=false`, students and section events will be automatically populated.
 If section events are populated, event info will also be, unless specified to not be returned with `withEventInfo=false`.
 If `onlyNumber=true` is specified, only the number of submissions fitting the criteria is returned.

-Request returns array of submission objects unless `onlyNumber=true` is specified.
+Request returns array of submission objects.
+If `onlyNumber=true` is specified, request will return a object of form `{"number": res}`.

 `POST /api/submissions` **Authenticated** - Creates a submission for a given section event.
 The file(s) are sent along with 'data' in a HTML form using the multipart/form-data encoding.